Welcome to Official Pacifica Alumni Connections (OPAC).

 Mix, Mingle and Celebrate

-Welcome to the 2025 graduates, our newest alumni!
-This year’s commencement ceremonies are on May 24 at the Hilton Santa Barbara Beachfront Resort.
-Pacifica Alumni Connections will have a special welcome pavilion in the courtyard immediately following the ceremony for graduates to pick up a celebratory gift, sign up for alumni emails, meet the OPAC leadership team, and learn about the opportunities available as a member of the alumni community.
+Welcome to our newest alumni!
+This year’s commencement ceremonies will be on May 23 at the Hilton Santa Barbara Beachfront Resort.
+Pacifica Alumni Connections will have a special welcome pavilion in the courtyard immediately following the ceremony, where registered graduates can pick up a celebratory gift, meet the Pacifica Alumni Connections leadership team, and learn about opportunities available as members of the alumni community.
 If you are planning to attend graduation, please swing by and say hello!

-For more detailed information about the graduation ceremony, visit our commencement page.
+For more detailed information about the graduation ceremony, visit PGI’s commencement page.

 Are you a published author?